Frequently Asked Questions

 Also please note that MOST all the florists are running in high fan mode without a problem.
 One woman did make a deflector because she had a small cooler and she wanted the air to go in a different direction (it was nailing the flowers across the way).
 So consider the placement of your a/c unit when you install it so that it is blowing in a safer direction!

 Yes.
 But you have to install multiple coolbots.
 Our biggest installation so far is 60x40 with high ceilings.
-It's a watermellon farm so they are doing a lot more mass than most people (but they don't need to get it as cold).
+It's a watermelon farm so they are doing a lot more mass than most people (but they don't need to get it as cold).
 We saved the guy tens of thousands of dollars.
 Someone also did a 40x40 installation for meat storage for the "Boar's Head" brand saving over $25,000 in installation costs alone (not to mention ongoing electricity savings).
-20x20 installations are very common for us and require the purchase of two coolbots and two a/c units.
-Large installations where produce is going in and out fast (say 4 tons of field-hot produce moving in and out each day) will require even more a/c units.
-We're still much cheaper AND when you are not at peak harvest you can turn off some of the "bots" saving energy.
-There is also safety in redundancy - multiple units (all with five year warranties if you buy LG or Samsung) means that even if one unit goes down you still have others running so you don't lose everything!
+20x20 installations are very common for us and require the purchase of two or three coolbots and 2-3 a/c units (depending on temperature and use and tons of product coming in if it needs to be cooled).
+We're still much cheaper AND when you can program some of the units to only kick on at peak loading.
+There is also safety in redundancy - multiple units means that even if one unit goes down you still have others running so you don't lose everything!
+STATISTICALLY speaking we are tracking very low failure rates, but that's not much comfort if you are one of the people that has a problem.

 Yes as long as you have some ventilation into the space.
 We have a lot of basement cooler people now -- many of the people who do home wine cellars put them in their basements.
 That's super easy.
 Restaurants doing secondary coolers (that don't get opened as much) and keg coolers in bars are all common examples of commercial basement coolers.People worry about heat build up in the basement and the water that drips out the back of the air conditioners.